turbot/tailpipe-docs/docs/reference/config-files/format.md

 #### JSONL Format
-The `jsonl` (JSON Lines) format is used for parsing JSON data where each line is a valid JSON object.
+The `jsonl` (JSON Lines) format is used to parse JSON data where each line is a valid JSON object.

 Example:
 ```hcl